isomerpages/template-regression-test/pages/Simple Markdown Page.md

 permalink: /simple-markdown-page/
 description: ""
 ---
-&gt; Isomer is a website builder for government agencies to launch static websites *easily and for free*
+> Isomer is a website builder for government agencies to launch static websites *easily and for free*

 This page is intended to test the common Markdown-related functionality that our users will use.